-This Master's programme offers a rich field of study which encompasses both emergent and historically established practices in music and the performing arts.
+This Master's programme offers a specialization in either music or theatre and performing arts studies.
+Each track encompasses both emergent and historically established practices in music and theatre and the performing arts.

-We highlight those phenomena which most impact the organization, experience, and creative potential of musical and theatre makers and audiences in the twentieth and twenty first centuries.
-MA students examine the current constitution of musical and theatrical organizations, as well as the impact of broader processes such as globalization, digitalization, urbanization, festivalisation, and mobility upon expanding forms of creativity.
-Because humans continue to shape creative experience within cultural fields, this specialisation aims to uncover how music and theatre remain relevant for understanding broader relations between culture, society, and the arts.
+Within both the music and theatre track, we highlight those phenomena which most impact the organization, experience, and creative potential of music and theatre makers and audiences in the twentieth and twenty first centuries.
+MA students examine the current constitution of music or theatre organizations, as well as the impact of broader processes such as globalization, digitalization, urbanization, festivalisation, and mobility upon expanding forms of creativity.
+Because humans continue to shape creative experience within cultural fields, these two specialisations aim to uncover how music or theatre remain relevant for understanding broader relations between culture, society, and the arts.

 We examine these and other processes in historical contexts and in our musical and theatrical present, where economic crisis in recording and performing industries has led to vast rearrangements of musical and theatrical labour and changing conceptions of the public sphere.
 Because this program highlights the complexity of the contemporary popular music, art music, and theatre professional worlds, students enter arts professions with specialised knowledge and skills, which ensure that they are highly employable.